 Cyber PR is always on the lookout for new technologies and markets for artists to incorporate into their music release plans.
 Today, we’re sharing the Musicians Guide to Using NFT’s.

-The current interest and phenomenon of NFT’s is strongly influenced by the pandemic, but is also a solution to a decades old problem in the music industry.
-This year, artists saw a big drop in income.
-Artists searched for revenue through things like live streaming, fan clubs, ticketed virtual meet & greets, etc; many artists have come to find and understand the world of NFT auctions where they could sell exclusive content and digital goods.
+The current interest and phenomenon of NFT’s is strongly influenced by the pandemic.
+But, it is also a solution to a decades old problem in the music industry.
+This past year, artists saw a big drop in income.
+Artists searched for revenue through things like live streaming, fan clubs, ticketed virtual meet & greets, and more.
+Many artists have turned to the world of NFT auctions where they can sell exclusive content and digital goods.

 Understanding cryptocurrency & NFT’s

 NFT stands for Non-Fungible Tokens – which simply means that the token can not be recreated or replaced.
 “Fungible” = able to be replaced, so “Non-Fungible” = not able to be replaced.